 The at-fault driver took off.
 You were not able to get their tag number.
-You looked for witness, but could not find any.
+You looked for witnesses, but could not find any.
 You have a damaged car and medical bills.
 Does that sound like the situation you are in?

 As a personal injury lawyer, I know that hit and run accidents are the worst kind.
 Some stranger has changed your life and didn’t even stick around.
-Is there a way to get your car repaired, get a rental car while your car is being fixed, pay for your medical bills and provide pain and suffering?
+Is there a way to get your car repaired, get a rental car while your car is being fixed, pay for your medical bills, and provide pain and suffering?

 So, let’s get back to the heart of the matter.
 The first thing you should do is call the police and make an accident report.
 If you are injured, go seek medical treatment.
 Even without health insurance, any emergency room is required under federal law, to give medical treatment if you were in an accident.